Fun Things to Do in Brecon Beacons National Park

 Explore underground caves

 With a large network of caves, The Brecon Beacons National Park is a great place to go caving.
-Many aren’t suitable for anyone but the professionals, but there are companies with experienced guides who will take you out to the most fun and accessible ones.
+Many are only suitable for professionals, but there are companies with experienced guides who will take you out to the most fun and accessible ones.

 Eat Michelin-starred food

-Those include some gourmet restaurants such as Michelin-starred The Walnut Tree in Llanddewi Skirrid, Felin Fach Griffin outside Brecon and Gliffaes Country House Hotel near the village of Crickhowell.
+Those include some gourmet restaurants such as the Michelin-starred Walnut Tree in Llanddewi Skirrid.
+Also try The Felin Fach Griffin outside Brecon and Gliffaes Country House Hotel, near the village of Crickhowell.